schollka/RAISE/README.md

 - License: Use permitted for non-commercial purposes; redistribution and usage must comply with the conditions described on [https://ddb.glidernet.org/about.html](https://ddb.glidernet.org/about.html)

 Aircraft identifiers in this project are matched using the downloaded CSV files containing FLARM or ICAO hexadecimal IDs with associated metadata (e.g., callsign, aircraft type, competition ID).

-### General Notes

-This project is intended for local, non-commercial deployment, such as in gliding clubs or airfield operations rooms.
-It does not provide guaranteed accuracy, and aircraft data is presented as-is from the decoded data stream.